devanshdalmia01/LYNC-React-Developer-Task-2-Devansh-Dalmia/README.md

 -   **UUID-based Navigation**: Secure and robust handling of file paths using UUIDs.
 -   **Interactive UI**: User-friendly interface with context menus.

+# Special Features

+-   **Sorting, Filtering**: You can choose to view your files and folders the way you want.
+Complete control.
+All options are available to work together

 # Table of Contents

 1. [Demo](#demo)